Oregon is once again the best state in the country for nurses, according to a WalletHub report released Tuesday.

-WalletHub gave every state and Washington, D.C., an overall ranking as well as a ranking on opportunity and competition and on work environment.
+WalletHub gave every state an overall ranking as well as a ranking based only on opportunity and competition factors and a ranking based only on work environment factors.

-The five best states for nurses, according to the report are:
+Meanwhile, the five worst states for nurses in 2020, according to the report, are:

-According to the report, some states fared better in one of the two ranking categories than they did in the other.
-For example, while Nevada ranked No. 1 in the opportunity and competition category, it ranked No. 42 for work environment.
-Conversely, New Hampshire ranked No. 2 in the work environment category, but No. 42 in the opportunity and competition category.
+According to the report, some states fared better in one of the two individual ranking categories than they did in the other.
+For example, while Florida ranked No. 5 in the opportunity and competition category, it ranked No. 47 in the work environment category.
+Conversely, while New Hampshire ranked No. 2 in the work environment category, it ranked No. 44 in the opportunity and competition category.

 Create your free account to access 2 resources each month, including the latest research and webinars.